8 Powerful Strategies for Teaching Main Ideas and Details

 Another Strategy for Keeping Fun Reading Activities Organized and Acessible

-What are Main Ideas and Details?
+What are the Main Ideas and Details?

 Main ideas are the most important central concept or claim that can be expressed visually in writing (often as a thesis or topic sentence) or orally in conversation.
 Details are single ideas that illustrate a point, explain a concept, or otherwise support the central idea.
 Details can be facts, descriptions, examples, quotations, or anecdotes.